Wild plants in and around Shimane 島根とその周辺の野生植物

 Angelica japonica / Hamaudo ハマウド

 Angelica japonica is a robust-growing perennial inhabiting seashore sandy soils; stems are stout, tinging dark purple, and branches are on the upper parts.
 Leaves are also robust, with bi- to tri-pinnate compounds and pedicles swollen at the bases to grow sheath-like kinds of stuff.
-Leaflets are in the shape of egg-shaped oblong, thick, tough, glossy, and serrated margins.
+Leaflets are egg-shaped, oblong, thick, tough, glossy, and have serrated margins.
 Branch tops emerge compound umbels in which many small white flowers bloom densely.
 Involucral bracts at the bases of petioles are slender.
 Bloom time: April-June.

 SUMMER #1